-Place the motorcycle on a level surface and hold it in an upright position.
+1 Place the motorcycle on a level surface and hold it in an upright position in the periodic maintenance and lubri-

 Make sure that the motorcycle is positioned straight up when checking the oil level.
 A slight tilt to the side can result in a false reading.